Generalized Orlicz premia: Concluding remarks

 \section{Concluding remarks}

-Our analysis has shown that possibly non-convex Orlicz premia constitute a viable and promising generalization of convex Orlicz premia.\ Our extended definition allows for a connection with various functionals, such as expectiles and other generalized quantiles, that appears to have not yet been recognized in the literature.
+Our analysis has shown that nonconvex Orlicz premia constitute a natural and far-reaching generalization of convex Orlicz premia.\ Our extended definition reveals a connection with various functionals, such as expectiles and other generalized quantiles, that has so far not been recognized in the literature.
 We have established that cash-additive generalized Orlicz premia do not collapse to the mean, contrary to conventional wisdom, but instead give rise to $L^{p}$-quantiles.

-Furthermore, relaxing convexity naturally leads to the broader concept of geometric convexity, which may be more appropriate for multiplicative quantities such as simple returns, as suggested in the referenced literature on return risk measures.
-As we have seen, geometric convexity exhibits an elegant duality theory, with the geometric mean as its fundamental building block.
-We believe this structure offers a beautiful parallel to the duality theory for the usual (arithmetic) convexity.
+Further, relaxing convexity naturally leads to the consideration of concave-convex loss functions, or loss functions that are more convex than a reference loss function, as in the case of GA-convex Orlicz functions.
+Finally, we have shown that generalized Orlicz premia admit a complete axiomatic characterization: a natural subclass of them coincides with the law-invariant, monotone, positively homogeneous, positive, normalized functionals that are weakly lower semicontinuous, continuous from above, and enjoy the CxLS property.
+Since the CxLS property is necessary for elicitability, generalized Orlicz premia thus provide the natural framework for applying loss-based statistical methods to actuarial premium calculation.

-Finally, we have shown that generalized Orlicz premia naturally emerge as the broadest class of elicitable, positively homogeneous and monotonic premium principles.
-As such, they provide the natural framework for applying loss-based statistical methods to actuarial premium calculation.
-We believe that the generalized definition of Orlicz premia introduced in this paper should be adopted as the new canonical and standard one.
+We believe that the generalized definition of Orlicz premia introduced in this paper should be adopted as the new canonical one.

 {\thesection.\Roman{equation}}